NET WORTH: $400 Million, estimated

 FUNDING AREAS: Environment (Rainforests), Health

-OVERVIEW: Much of Sting’s passion and giving has gone to the Rainforest Foundation and Rainforest Fund, which he and his wife Trudie Styler founded in 1989.
+OVERVIEW: Much of Sting’s passion and grantmaking has gone to the Rainforest Foundation and Rainforest Fund, which he and his wife Trudie Styler founded in 1989.
 Sting also supports health and humanitarian efforts.

 BACKGROUND: Sting, born Gordon Matthew Sumner in England, is the son of a milkman and a hairdresser.
 Sting played with several groups before forming the Police with drummer Steward Copeland and guitarist Henri Padovani in 1977.
 Padovani was later replaced by guitarist Andy Summers.
 The new trio released the single "Roxanne" in 1978, and "Every Breath You Take" in 1983.
 Sting later made a name for himself as a successful solo artist and has won 16 Grammy Awards over the years.

-ENVIRONMENT: Sting and his wife Trudie Styler founded the Rainforest Foundation and Rainforest Fund, alarmed at the destruction of the Amazon rainforest and its horrific impact on the indigenous peoples who live there.
+ENVIRONMENT: Sting and his wife Trudie Styler founded the Rainforest Foundation and Rainforest Fund, alarmed at the destruction of the Amazon rainforest and the horrific impact on the indigenous peoples who live there.

 Originally known as the Rainforest Foundation, the charity split into four organizations: Rainforest Foundation U.K., which favors forest preservation in Africa; Rainforest Foundation U.S., which looks out for the Americas; Rainforest Foundation Norway, which spends its time on The Amazon, Central Africa, and Southeast Asia; and the Rainforest Fund, which feeds money to its sister groups.
 Its most significant fundraising event is a biennial benefit concert in Carnegie Hall.
 Entertainers at these concerts have included Stephen Stills, Paul Simon, James Taylor, Renee Fleming, Dionne Warwick and others.